What is travel insurance?

 - They specialize in travel insurance, so they have greater expertise and nuanced interest in travel than many larger general insurance companies.

-- World Nomads provides travel insurance to travelers from over 140 countries.
+- World Nomads provides travel insurance to travelers from all over the world.

 Do you have any other travel insurance tips?
 I’d love to hear them.
 Comment below.